vctruong100/Tweet-Report/README.md

 4. Use the navigation menu to switch between the About, Activities, and Description pages.
 5. Interact with the dynamic content on each page powered by the TypeScript class and JQuery.

+## License

+This project is licensed under the terms of the UCI academic integrity policy.

+## Acknowledgments

+- UC Irvine for providing the learning experience and project outline.
+- Spotify for their API and developer tools.